 While the test for undue hardship varies by court, in general, you must meet the “Brunner test” and show . . .

-• Poverty — you cannot maintain a “minimal standard of living” if forced to repay the loans.
+• Poverty — You cannot maintain a “minimal standard of living” if forced to repay the loans.

-• Persistence — your circumstances won’t change for a significant amount of time.
+• Persistence — Your circumstances won’t change for a significant amount of time.

-• Good faith — you have made “good faith efforts” to repay the loan before filing bankruptcy.
+• Good faith — You have made “good faith efforts” to repay the loan before filing bankruptcy.

-Other courts may look at all relevant factors in your case to determine whether it is an undue hardship for you to repay your student loan or they may use other tests.
+Other courts may look at all relevant factors in your case to determine whether it is an undue hardship for you to repay your student loan, or they may use other tests.
 These tests are difficult to meet, which is why it is important for the government to reassess making it easier for student loans to be included in bankruptcy.
-In the meantime, if you have a substantial amount of student loan debt, it makes sense to consult with a local bankruptcy attorney to see what can be done.

-Does It Pay to File For Bankruptcy?
+Does It Pay to File for Bankruptcy?

 Contact Us for a Free Consultation

-Delaying can only worsen your situation, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
-Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.
+Delaying can only worsen your situation, so call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.

 Attorney Tom Fesenmyer